 I’m excited about how well travel is doing first of all.
 The industry is performing well, there are a lot of inbound travelers coming to North America and they understand and like to travel by group.
 I’m also excited about the direction the association is going.
 We’ve got great leadership, new members we just brought on to our board and a new chairman of our board.
 We are running on all 8 cylinders, having accomplished a lot in 2014 with a new laundry list for 2015.
 It’s all going well.

-Take 2: What keeps you up at night?
+What keeps Pete Pantuso up at night?

 We’re always concerned about safety.
 Whenever there’s an accident of any kind we’re on alert 24/7 so if anything happens in the middle of the night it literally keeps me up.
 We’re trying to respond to those and paint a picture of the industry.
 But other than that I’m getting a pretty good night’s sleep most of the time.

-Take 3: What in your opinion makes the American Bus Association’s Marketplace the industry’s #1 event?
+What in your opinion makes the American Bus Association’s Marketplace the industry’s #1 event?

 The numbers make it, obviously; coming into the show we had more registrations than Nashville last year, but I think what matters it is the product we have to offer.
 The people who are here all week are getting business done like they do nowhere else at a North American travel show.
 They are happy with what they get – quality appointments, seeing a lot of tour operators at the show.
 They are finding that operators are coming to the show looking for new things, wanting new business and that’s been the history of ABA since I’ve been with the association, even when we were much, much smaller.